sahiga/developer.box.com/guides/retention-policies/index.md

 <Message>

-Retention Policies are a feature of the [governance][governance] package, which   can be added on to any Business Plus or Enterprise account.
+Retention Policies are a feature of the [Box Governance][governance] package, which   can be added on to any Business Plus or Enterprise account.

 </Message>